-B / Cultural, scenic, and recreational points of interest should be clearly identified and described by interpretive signage.
+A/Design rest areas and roadside B/Cultural, scenic, and recreational points of interest should be clearly facilities to accommodate travelers identified and described by interpretive signage. and recreational users.

-C | Utilize landform and planting within a buffer of at least 30 feet to protect recreational trails from the roadway.
+C/ Utilize landforms and planting within a buffer of at least 30' to protect recreational trails from the roadway.

-14 | ROAD SERVICES AND ADJUNCT FACILITIES
+MOUNTAIN MINERAL BELT design segment 14 | ROAD SERVICES AND ADJUNCT FACILITIES

 Road service areas and adjunct facilities along the corridor will be designed in conjunction with the roadway as a complete design effort.
 The utilization of colors, materials, architectural elements, and plant communities that are reflected in the adjacent landscape can integrate facilities into their surrounding context.
 Rest areas and viewpoints offer opportunities for multi-functional spaces that can provide traveler services and serve as launch points for recreational and/or cultural activities.
 However, roadside facilities that are directly related to safety and maintenance - such as chain stations - should remain dedicated to those specific functions.
-Visually screening maintenance and equipment areas will limit visual clutter and ensure a consistent relationship among the roadway, the traveler, and the surrounding environment.
+Visually screening maintenance and equipment areas will limit visual clutter and ensure a consistent relationship among the roadway, the traveler and the surrounding environment.